slate-studio/chr/README.md

 # Character

-## A simple and lightweight library for building data management web apps.
+## A simple and lightweight library for building data management web apps

 ## Browser support